Virtual-Finland-Development/vfd-tools/README.md

 ### Disabling traefik

 Disable the traefik setup by setting the `VFD_USE_TRAEFIK` environment variable to `false` or by using the `--no-traefik` command-line argument.

-## Notes:

-- the authentication-gw service will report an `authentication-gw-caddy` container error of ports being already in use on startup, this is expected and can be ignored
-  - the caddy might be later departed from the authentication-gw service with traefik being used as a reverse proxy instead
-- with Windows subsystem for linux (WSL 2), there seems to be some networking issues when restarting the traefik container often, this should be fixable by restarting the WSL 2 instance (eg. `wsl --shutdown`) or by restarting the computer

 # Resources